Blocked Fallopian Tubes

 3. In-Vitro Fertilization (IVF)

 IVF is often the most recommended fertility treatment for those with blocked fallopian tubes.
-In this procedure, eggs are retrieved from the ovaries and fertilized with sperm in a lab.
-The resulting embryos are then transferred directly into the uterus, bypassing the fallopian tubes entirely.
+During this procedure, doctors retrieve eggs from the ovaries and fertilize them with sperm in a lab.
+They then transfer the resulting embryos directly into the uterus and completely bypass the fallopian tubes.
 IVF offers high success rates and is a viable option for many couples facing tubal infertility.

 4. Tubal Cannulation

-This is a less invasive procedure where a catheter is used to clear the blockage in the fallopian tubes.
-It is often performed during a hysterosalpingogram or laparoscopy.
+In this less-invasive procedure, the doctor uses a catheter to clear the blockage in the fallopian tubes.
+Doctors often perform this treatment during a hysterosalpingogram or laparoscopy.
 Tubal cannulation can be effective for certain types of blockages.

 Success Rates and Considerations